 4. Environmental factors

-Prepare to have your mind blown, but leaving your phone sitting outside in the sun or in your car on a hot day can cause it to overheat (*GASP*).
+Unsurprisingly, leaving your phone sitting outside in the sun or in your car on a hot day can cause it to overheat.
 This will also prevent the touch screen from working properly and cause the battery to drain faster.
 In addition to sun and heat exposure, water damage can also be a possible cause of phone overheating.

 5. Apps that need updates